 Sandwood Bay Hike

-According to Yvette though, Sandwood Bay is one of the most magical places in the northwest of Scotland.
-I highly recommend adding an additional day here before heading to Durness and doing the hike to the beach!
+Sandwood Bay is one of the most magical places in the northwest of Scotland.
+I highly recommend adding an additional day in the area between Ullapool and Durness to make time for the hike to the beach!

 Find a detailed route description here.

-Smoo Cave near Durness is a very special place and a must visit on the North Coast 500.
-It is a combined sea cave and freshwater cave which means it has been formed from two sides at the same time.
+Smoo Cave near Durness is a very special place and a must-visit on the North Coast 500.
+It is a combined sea and freshwater cave which means it has been formed from two sides at the same time.
 It has one of the largest sea cave entrances in the UK – over 50 ft high!

 I first read about the Golden Eagle Zipline in a blog post about family-friendly activities on the North Coast 500 (and subsequently asked the author to write a guest post about visiting Scotland with kids)!